Rebeccals1/Tic-Tac-Toe/README.md

 ```

 ## Design Snapshot (beginner-friendly)
-- **Encapsulation:** The board’s 3×3 grid lives in a private array inside Board.
-Only placeMove(position, mark) can change it.
+- **Encapsulation:** The board’s 3×3 grid is private inside Board.
+Moves are only applied through placeMove(), which checks for valid range, emptiness, and correct mark.
-- **Board placeMove method checks:**
-  - Is position 1–9?
-  - Is the target cell empty?
-  - Is the mark X or O (not EMPTY)?
-  - Thanks to these checks, the board always stays valid.

-- **Read-only helpers:** You can look at marks with getCell() and see legal moves with legalMoves() (safe list).
-- **Players (inheritance + polymorphism):** Player is the generic type with mark() and nextMove(Board).
-  - HumanPlayer asks you for input.
-  - ComputerPlayer uses a small strategy.
-  - The Game loop treats both the same—just calls nextMove()—no special cases.
+- **Inheritance/Polymorphism:** Player is abstract and defines the shared API (nextMove(Board), mark()).
+HumanPlayer and ComputerPlayer implement it differently, but Game treats them the same.

-- **Trade-off:** We picked a simple Player hierarchy (easy to understand) instead of a pluggable “strategy” object.
-If we add many AI types later, we can switch to strategies without changing the board.
+- **Trade-off:** Inheritance makes the design simple for now.
+If more AI types are added later, the design could switch to strategies (composition) for more flexibility.

 ## UML / Diagram (ASCII)